 SaaS startups often assume that they are the exception to the rule.
 They are almost always assumed to be founded by a well-financed, large organization with deep pockets.
 However, this is not always the case.
-It’s easy to start a SaaS company with little capital and no customers.
+It’s easy to start a SaaS company or top mobile app development companies with little capital and no customers.
 You need to learn how to set up your startup correctly so that you can continue to operate your business with minimal risk but without being beholden to any organization or individual that may or may not be interested in your services and product.

 Here are some common mistakes I have seen SaaS startups make and how to identify them.